-As a youth, Daniel undoubtedly helped his father as a farmer, weaver and blacksmith, and had the usual experiences of a boy growing up in what was the frontier at that time.
+As a youth, Daniel undoubtedly helped his father as a farmer, weaver, and blacksmith, and had the usual experiences of a boy growing up in what was the frontier at that time.
 In 1750, when Daniel was 15, Squire Boone moved his family from Pennsylvania and joined the growing southward movement to the Yadkin Valley of North Carolina.

-The Boone House and part of the homestead was sold to Squire's cousin William Maugridge.
+The Boone House and part of the homestead were sold to Squire's cousin William Maugridge.
 Maugridge, also born in Devonshire worked as a shipwright and house builder in Philadelphia prior to 1750 and later served as a magistrate and judge for Berks County from 1752 until his death in 1766.

 Today, in keeping with the Pennsylvania Historical and Museum Commission plan for developing and interpreting the site, other historic structures have been moved to the Homestead for preservation.
-Education and interpretations of the site and local community continues through exhibits, programs, and tours.
+Education and interpretations of the site and local community continue through exhibits, programs, and tours.

 Boone and Beyond

 The name Daniel Boone is synonymous with the saga of the American Frontier.
 Born here on November 2, 1734, Daniel was the sixth child, one of eleven, born to Squire and Sarah Boone.
 Squire, Daniel's father, was an English Quaker born in Devonshire in 1696.
-While still a youth, Squire, his brother George and sister Sarah embarked for Philadelphia to appraise the possibilities of settlement for their father and family, who immigrated in 1717
+While still a youth, Squire, his brother George and sister Sarah embarked to Philadelphia to appraise the possibilities of settlement for their father and family, who immigrated in 1717